Are you looking for a way to split long WordPress posts into different pages?

-In this article, we will show you how to split WordPress posts into multiple pages, step by step.
+In this guide, we’ll show you how to split your WordPress posts into multiple pages.
+We’ll cover easy methods, with and without a plugin.

-If you have blog posts or guides that are lengthy, then setting up post pagination can improve the readability of your content.
+If you have WordPress blog posts or guides that are lengthy, then setting up WordPress pagination can improve the readability of your content.

-It helps to break down the article into different sections and split them into multiple pages.
+It helps to break down a long post into different sections and split them into multiple pages.
 This way, visitors can easily digest your content and read any section they are interested in.

 - Method 1.
-Split WordPress Posts into Multiple Pages without a Plugin
+Split a WordPress Post Into Multiple Pages Without a Plugin

 - Method 2.
-Split WordPress Post into Multiple Pages Using a Plugin
+Split Multiple WordPress Posts Into Several Pages Using a Plugin

 You should now see a page break line in your content to indicate where the pagination will appear.

-If you are using the classic editor, then use the <!––nextpage––>
+If you are using the old classic editor, then you can use the <!––nextpage––>

 tag to split your content.

-Just edit any blog post and go to the ‘Text’ view to enter the tag where you would like to split the content.
+When writing a blog post, just go to the ‘Text’ editor view to enter the tag where you would like to split the long article.

-Method 2.
-Split WordPress Post into Multiple Pages Using a Plugin
+Method 2: Split Multiple WordPress Posts Into Several Pages Using a Plugin

-Another way to break lengthy content into various pages is by using a WordPress plugin.
-The benefit of this method is that it will automatically paginate posts when it meets certain criteria.
+Another way to break lengthy content into various pages is by using a pagination plugin.
+The benefit of this method is that it will automatically paginate posts when they meet certain criteria.

 For this method, we will use the free Automatically Paginate Posts plugin, as it’s easy to use and works with any WordPress theme.

-First, install and activate the Automatically Paginate Posts plugin on your WordPress website.
-For more details, go through our tutorial on how to install a WordPress plugin.
+First, you need to install and activate the Automatically Paginate Posts plugin on your WordPress website.
+For more details, you can see our tutorial on how to install a WordPress plugin.

 Once the plugin is active on your site, go to Settings » Reading and scroll down to the ‘Automatically Paginate Posts’ section.